Many times there’s a big disconnect between our New Year’s expectations vs. reality, and that’s okay!

 Here are some expectations vs. reality scenarios so you can set yourself up for success with realistic goals for 2022.

 Yes, this is the year I will be as healthy as possible!
 I’ll go from a couch potato to an elite athlete and boldly display rock-hard abs at the beach!

 Of course, it’s possible to plan to improve your health, but having such broad goals are difficult to measure.
 Instead, we prefer a more thoughtful reality.

 Eventually, those little decisions will yield large and significant changes as you embark on a healthy lifestyle.
 Even though this goal isn’t quite as exciting, little lifestyle changes, like drinking enough water every day, or incorporating daily exercise, really add up.

 Bonus reality: I can be thankful for my health and the body I have right now!
 Focusing on my body’s positive attributes goes a long way!

 I’m ready for a million hits on my YouTube channel and just as many followers on Instagram!

-There's probably not a more prominent disconnect between New Year's expectations vs. reality than on social media.
-Yes, it's great if you're a social media star, but so much of what we see online isn't an accurate reflection of reality.
+There’s probably not a more prominent disconnect between New Year’s expectations vs. reality than on social media.
+Yes, it’s great if you have lots of friends or followers online, but so much of what we see online isn’t an accurate reflection of reality.

 Does it really matter how virtually popular you are?
 At the end of the day, most people would choose real friends over followers.
-Especially during COVID-19 and with many of us stuck at home, it's so important to connect with our true friends.
-So rather than striving for social dominance or trying to crack some crazy algorithm you can't control, focus on being present.
+Especially during COVID-19 and with many of us stuck at home, it’s so important to connect with our true friends.
+So rather than striving for social status or trying to crack some crazy algorithm you can’t control, focus on being present.

-Even if you're totally happy being a nobody on social media, think about what would happen if you were to spend your social media time investing in physical relationships instead.
-You might reach new levels of friendship with the ones you love!
+Even if you’re totally happy being low-key on social media, think about what would happen if you were to spend your social media time investing in more meaningful relationships instead.
+You might reach new levels of friendship with the ones in your community!

 I will host at least one flawless dinner party a month, take the time to declutter in a way that would make Marie Kondo envious, and make daily gourmet meals.